Neil-McK/DccDiagnostics/README.md

-would recommend a 1nF capacitor across the input pins 2 and 3 to stabilise the input, and use a pull-up resistor on the output pin 6 of 470 ohms connected to +5V - a larger resistor (even the Arduino's internal pull-up) will generally work but will slow down the optocoupler.
+would recommend a 1nF capacitor across the input pins 2 and 3 to stabilise the input, and use a pull-up resistor on the output pin 6 of 470 ohms connected to +5V - a larger resistor (even the Arduino's internal pull-up) will generally still work but will slow down the optocoupler.
 No pull-up resistor is required on pin 7.

+The default input pin used by the sketch depends on the target used.
+For Arduino Uno and Nano, pin 8; for Mega, pin 49.
+For the ESP8266/ESP32 it's GPIO5 (D2 on the NodeMCU).

 The diagnostic program supports the Arduino Uno, Nano and Mega particularly.

-Measurements are performed at an accuracy of 1/16th of a microsecond using Timer1, and calculation results are rounded to 1 microsecond.
-For increased compatibility, it is possible to use micros() instead but, on an Arduino Uno/Nano/Mega, this introduces up to 4us error in the micros() result, plus up to 6.5us uncertainty in the scheduling of the interrupt which samples the micros() value; consequently, the measured pulse length will regularly be wrong by up to 10.5us when using micros().
+Measurements are performed at an accuracy of 1/16th of a microsecond using Timer1 input capture mode, and calculation results are rounded to 1 microsecond.
+For increased compatibility with other microcontrollers, it is possible to use micros() instead but, on an Arduino Uno/Nano/Mega, this introduces up to 4us error in the micros() result, plus up to 6.5us uncertainty in the scheduling of the interrupt which samples the micros() value; consequently, the measured pulse length will frequently be wrong by up to 10.5us when using micros() on an Arduino.

-The Timer1 module allows the time of a digital input change to be captured through hardware at a resolution of up to 1/16th microsecond.
-I'm using a resolution of 1 microsecond only.

 The sketch has also been compiled successfully for the ESP8266 and ESP32, currently without any WiFi or Bluetooth interfaces.
-On these targets, the timing is performed using the millis() function.
-Consequently, some inaccuracies due to interrupts are still present, of the order of +/- 6us total.
+On these targets, the timing is performed using the micros() function.
+Consequently, some inaccuracies due to interrupts are still present, of the order of 4us either way.

 The sketch produces output to the Serial stream, by default once every 4 seconds.
 The output statistics includes bit counts,